Skip to Content

 ©kitleong/123RF.COM

-Quietest Rooms at El Cortez
+El Cortez

 That noise issue is due to a nightclub operating across the street.
 If staying in El Co’s main hotel tower, request a room on the north side, facing away from Fremont Street.

-The quietest room types at El Cortez are their “Cabana Suites” which are located in a separate building across Ogden Avenue on the back side of the property.
+The quietest room types at El Cortez are their “Cabana Suites”, which are located in a separate building across Ogden Avenue on the back side of the property.

 I stayed in one of El Cortez’s Cabana Super Suites and was impressed by how quiet and peaceful my night was.